rubygems/rubygems.github.io/_posts/2022-05-08-april-rubygems-updates.md

 In April, we released new versions of RubyGems [3.3.11](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3311--2022-04-07), [3.3.12](https://github.com/rubygems/rubygems/blob/master/CHANGELOG.md#3312--2022-04-20) and Bundler [2.3.11](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2311-april-7-2022), [2.3.12](https://github.com/rubygems/rubygems/blob/master/bundler/CHANGELOG.md#2312-april-20-2022).

+The main highlight of this month's update is that RubyGems now has experimental built-in support for Rust extensions, thanks to the work done on [#5175](https://github.com/rubygems/rubygems/pull/5175).

-The following is a non-exhaustive list of the improvements included in the above releases (see the changelog for further information):
+The following is a non-exhaustive list of other improvements included in the above releases (see the changelog for further information):

 - added modern rubies as valid platform values in Gemfile DSL - [#5469](https://github.com/rubygems/rubygems/pull/5469)
-- fixed missing RubyGems version when using old APIs - [#5496](https://github.com/rubygems/rubygems/pull/5496).
 - stopped considering `RUBY_PATCHLEVEL` for resolution - [#5472](https://github.com/rubygems/rubygems/pull/5472).
-- added cargo builder for Rust extensions - [#5175](https://github.com/rubygems/rubygems/pull/5175).
 - enabled multi-factor authentication on specific keys during `gem signin` - [#5305](https://github.com/rubygems/rubygems/pull/5305).

-This month, RubyGems gained [86 new commits]( https://github.com/rubygems/rubygems.org/compare/master@%7B2022-04-01%7D...master@%7B2022-04-30%7D), contributed by 13 authors.
+This month, RubyGems gained [86 new commits](https://github.com/rubygems/rubygems.org/compare/master@%7B2022-04-01%7D...master@%7B2022-04-30%7D), contributed by 13 authors.
 There were 977 additions and 599 deletions across 64 files.

 # RubyGems.org News